Inuyama Castle: Background

 Inuyama Castle is located on a hill overlooking the Kiso River in what is now the city of Inuyama.
-Inuyama Castle is the oldest of 12 castles to have retained its Tenshukaku intact.
-This main tower is small but due to its complex form, it shows different silhouettes depend on the angle.
-Among the 12 remaining main towers, the tenshu at Inuyama Castle is designated as a National Treasure of Japan, as are Matsumoto Castle, Hikone Castle and Himeji Castle.
+Inuyama Castle is a candidate for having the oldest of twelve intact Tenshukaku.
+The Japanese government's Cultural Affairs Online site lists the tenshu as dating to 1601, though there is evidence of it having been modified thereafter, and the larger castle (as opposed to the tenshu) dates back to 1537.
+Its main tower is small but due to its complex form, it shows different silhouettes depending on the angle.
+Among the 12 remaining main towers, the tenshu at Inuyama Castle is designated as a National Treasure of Japan, as are Matsumoto Castle, Hikone Castle, Matsue, and Himeji Castle.
+Additionally, it is the only one of the 5 National Treasure tenshu where visitors can walk 360 degrees around the cornice.